bryanburke/classic-coop-gaming-windows/guides/engine_gzdoom.md

 # Engine: GZDoom

 GZDoom is a 3D-accelerated Doom source port.
-It makes playing and modding Doom engine games on modern PCs much easier.
+It streamlines playing and modding Doom engine games on modern PCs.

 [Supported Games][]